 - Show what I’m spending on and how to save — Users know that banks have access to their financial data, and they want banks to leverage that data to provide advice on how they can succeed in their financial life.

 In addition to discovering these five points, the report from CGI also talks about how users want these services to be delivered.
 It is no surprise that digital channels overwhelmingly dominate.
 Here’s a chart from the report:

 And here’s the breakdown for each of the five points:

 You can see that users consistently want a digital experience that takes into account each of these five points.
 By providing a digital experience that legitimately stands above the competition, financial institutions can be assured that they’re engaging users in the digital age.

-A Checklist for Standing Above the Competition
+A Checklist for Standing Above the Competition in 2018

 How does a financial institution provide an experience that stands above the competition?